 Climate Change and Biology

 Climate change is the most pressing challenge humankind has ever faced.
-It has a number of impacts on humans and natural environments today and particularly in the future.
-Climate change is due to human activities, but it can be slowed down significantly enough that harmful impacts are not insurmountable.
-Therefore, it is crucial to teach about the impacts of the changing climate and provide ideas how biological approaches can be applied to climate change mitigation.
-Biology plays an important part in understanding climate change in-depth and in building a climate-friendly world.
+It has a complex impact on humans and natural environments both today and particularly in the future.
+Climate change can be attributed to human activity, but it can be decelerated enough that harmful impacts are not insurmountable. it is therefore crucial to teach about the impact of a changing climate and provide ideas on how biological approaches can be applied to climate change mitigation.
+Biology plays an important role in understanding the complexity of climate change and in building a climate-friendly world.

-Climate Change is Due to a Human Expansion of the Greenhouse Effect
+Climate Change is Due to the Human Acceleration of the Greenhouse Effect

 The greenhouse effect is defined as a warming of the lowest layer of the Earth’s atmosphere due to carbon dioxide and other greenhouse gases (water vapour, methane and nitrous oxide, among others).
-A natural greenhouse effect enables life on our planet, and it occurs when greenhouse gases let the Sun’s heat energy pass through the Earth’s atmosphere and then absorb most of this heat.
-Therefore, the surface temperature of the atmosphere remains about 33°C higher than without a natural greenhouse effect, which would mean a surface temperature of around -18°C.
+A natural greenhouse effect facilitates life on our planet; this occurs when greenhouse gases allow the Sun’s heat energy to pass through the Earth’s atmosphere and then absorb the bulk of heat.
+Therefore, the surface temperature of the atmosphere remains about 33°C higher than without a natural greenhouse effect, meaning a surface temperature of around -18°C.

-Climate change, a human expansion of the greenhouse effect, refers to growing greenhouse gas emissions warming the atmosphere.
-Currently, human activity is rapidly causing climate change by releasing polluting gases.
-Carbon dioxide, methane and nitrous oxide in the atmosphere have increased steadily and significantly in the last two centuries, mainly due to ever-increasing demand for fossil fuels.
+Climate change, a human acceleration of the greenhouse effect, refers to growing greenhouse gas emissions warming the atmosphere.
+Currently, human activity is rapidly causing climate change by releasing pollutant gases.
+Carbon dioxide, methane and nitrous oxide in the atmosphere have increased steadily and significantly in the last two centuries, mainly due to an ever increasing demand for fossil fuels.

 Fossil fuels – coal, oil and natural gas – are carbon captured in soil and sediment through photosynthesis millions of years ago.